Branc93/CharaConsist/README.md

 <div align="center">

+# This project is a fork.
+Provides a more convenient way to run project in a gradio interface, coding using Python instead of Juypter notebooks.

 ## CharaConsist: Fine-Grained Consistent Character Generation

 Official implementation of ICCV 2025 paper - CharaConsist: Fine-Grained Consistent Character Generation